Top Ways to Protect Your Smart Home From Cyberattacks

 Knowing how to identify phishing attempts can help protect your data.
 Additionally, a few precautions you can take to protect yourself and your loved ones online include:

-Never click links or download attachments from a suspicious email.
+Never click links or download attachments from a suspicious email or if you were not expecting the email

-Never financial information, including account number or passwords, on a link from an email.
+Never give financial information, including account number or passwords, on a link from an email.

 When in doubt, contact the company by phone to verify anything in a suspicious email.
 Be sure you don’t use the phone number provided in the email.